blbadger/blbadger.github.io/fractal-geometry.md

 ## Fractal Geometry

-"Clouds are not spheres, mountains are not cones, and lightning does not travel in an straight line..."

 Images of dynamical systems, as seen in other pages of [this site](https://blbadger.github.io/), are often described as fractals.
 This section explores the meaning of this term, its origins, and deep connections between fractals and nonlinear dynamics and other fields.

 ### Origin and Cantor's set